airalab/robonomics-wiki/docs/ja/roseman.md

 ## Requirements

-First, RoSeMAN requires **Mongodb** [Database server.](https://www.mongodb.com/docs/manual/introduction/) In this article the installation process isn't discuss, it is assumed that you already have it.
+First, RoSeMAN requires **Mongodb** [Database server.](https://www.mongodb.com/docs/manual/introduction/) In this article the installation process isn't discussed, it is assumed that you already have it.

 Also, I have to turn on "Datalog" option for Sensors Connectivity module, as shown in "Scenario #3" in ["Configuration Options Description" article.](/docs/configuration-options-description/)
 You should have XRT on your robonomics account, which connected to Sensors Connectivity **Datalog**.

 ## Setup

-First, download repository and go in it:
+First, download repository:

 ```shell
 git clone https://github.com/airalab/RoSeMAN.git